ansible/ansible/docs/docsite/rst/dev_guide/platforms/openstack_guidelines.rst

 Naming
 ------

-* All module names should start with ``os_``
-* Name any module that a cloud consumer would expect to use after the logical resource it manages: ``os_server`` not ``os_nova``.
+* Name any module that a cloud consumer would expect to use after the logical resource it manages: ``openstack.cloud.server`` not ``openstack.cloud.nova``.
 This naming convention acknowledges that the end user does not care which service manages the resource - that is a deployment detail.
 For example cloud consumers may not know whether their floating IPs are managed by Nova or Neutron.
-* Name any module that a cloud admin would expect to use with the service and the resource: ``os_keystone_domain``.
+* Name any module that a cloud admin would expect to use with the service and the resource: ``openstack.cloud.keystone_domain``.
 * If the module is one that a cloud admin and a cloud consumer could both use, the cloud consumer rules apply.